Veronica1269/School_District_Analysis/README.md

 - How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?

+Since the rest part of analysis is based on the passing rate we got using "loc" method, The Thomas High School’s performance is not changed too much.

+In the original analysis, the top five schools